Lumbar Sympathetic Nerve Block

 How do I get ready for a lumbar sympathetic nerve block?

 You will talk with your healthcare provider about your past health.
-Let him or her know if you have an infection, fever, or other recent health problems.
-If you have diabetes or use any blood-thinning medicines, ask whether you will need to take any special precautions.
+Let them know if you have an infection, fever, or other recent health problems.
+If you have diabetes or use any blood-thinning medicines, ask if you will need to take any special safety measures.

 You should also discuss all your medicines with your healthcare provider.
 That includes over-the-counter medicines.
 You may need to stop taking certain medicines a few days before the shot.
 Also be sure to tell your healthcare provider if you: